tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/4 - Marie Instruction Set.md

 - The instruction set architecture of a computer specifies the instruction that a computer can perform
 - It is the principle interface between the software and hardware.
-- Some ISAs include hundreds
+- Some ISAs include hundreds of different instructions, MARIE is only